duangle/scopes/doc/dataformat.rst

     print
         + 1 2 (3 * 4)

-    # but a coated list can not contain naked parts
+    # and a coated list can contain naked parts.
+    # the escape character \ enters naked mode at its indentation level.
     print
         (+ 1 2
-            3 * 4) # parsed as (+ 1 2 3 * 4), a syntax error
+            \ 3 * 4) # parsed as (+ 1 2 (3 * 4))

-    # correct version:
-    print (+ 1 2 (3 * 4))

 Because it is more convenient for users without specialized editors to write in naked notation, and balancing parentheses can be challenging for beginners, the author suggests to use coated notation sparingly and in good taste.
-Purists and enthusiasts may however prefer to keep only the top level naked, as in most Lisp-like languages, and work exclusively with coated lists otherwise.
+Purists and Scheme enthusiasts may however prefer to keep only the top level naked, as in most Lisp-like languages, and work exclusively with coated lists otherwise.

 Therefore Bangra's reference documentation describes all available symbols in